licky-licky/toji-no-miko-translations/docs/md/docs/One_Strange_Night's_Monster_Parade.md

 **Mirja:** That's reasonable advice to give.
 **Sayaka:** Gyaa-\!
 **Sayaka:** ...How was that?
 **Mirja:** Hmm...
-Instead of sounding so rough, something like, "Kyaa-\!"...
+Instead of sounding so rough, something like, "Kyaa-\!\"...
 It may be better to make it sound cuter like that.
 **Sayaka:** I think I'm starting to get it.
 Thank you, both of you.
 **Staff:** Itomi-san, if you could head over here around now\~.
 The apprentice nun visited the ruined mansion to search for the black cat in question, but...
 Along the way, she became separated from her senior nun.